tricaodo/Path-Finding-Visualizer/README.md

 # Path-Finding-Visualizer

-This Path Finding Visualizer was built using Java.
+This Path Finding Visualizer was built using Java and JavaSwing for UI component.
 I built this because I would like to learn the different types of path finding algorithms and how they work behind the scene.

 Many types of sorting algorithm:
 - Dijkstra Algorithm.